Something Special About that Sound

 Funk and soul are also two of the more genuine sounding genres I’ve found when it comes to happy music.
 This became clear in college after my first big breakup.
 The “chill” indie music I listened to at the time suddenly sounded depressing.
-Looking for happy music to avoid sinking deeper was harder than I expected.
+Looking for happy music was harder than I expected.
 Most of what I found sounded like candied-plastic baked in a corporate sound lab… saccharine sweet but fake.
 The few happy funk and soul tracks I knew of, though, felt real.
 I didn’t understand why these genres felt so unique at the time, but I knew it was the start of a deeper dive into funk and soul music.

 Kip Takes the Dive

 Immediately, (circa 2013/14) I threw all the funk and soul tracks I already knew into a playlist and started digging for more.
-My new mission was to collect a couple hours’ worth of fun, uplifting funk and soul songs to help break the depressing music cycle.
+My new mission was to collect a couple hours’ worth of fun, uplifting funk and soul songs to help break the sad-boy music cycle.
 Leaning heavily on Tarantino soundtracks and the Sirius/XM Soul Town station, I was able to put together exactly the pill I needed.

 Its pretty common for me to obsess over a new sound for about a year before going back to my usual tunes…but that didn’t happen with funk and soul.
 I started exploring less-well-known hits, neo-soul, indie bands with groovier vibes, and was psyched when Kendrick’s TPAB landed in 2015 (I can’t remember the last time being that excited during the first listen-thru of an album).
 I had fallen in love with the sound.